How Much Propane Is in the Tank?

 Hot Water

-That’s right, hot water is the key to knowing how much propane is left in your tanks right now.
+That’s right, hot water is the key to knowing how much propane is in a tank right now.

-Propane is in a liquid state when it’s in the tank and it keeps a constant high pressure by turning into gas as the liquid levels get lower and lower.
+Propane is in a liquid state in a tank.
+It keeps a constant high pressure by turning into gas as the liquid levels get lower and lower.

 See Also: Best 2 Stage Dual Tank RV Propane Regulators Reviews

-When the liquid propane turns into gas the process absorbs heat and it gets very cold.
+When the liquid propane turns into gas, the process absorbs heat, and gets very cold.

-If you have your grill or heater set on high for a long time you may see condensation start to form on your propane tank.
+If you have a grill or heater set on high for a long time, you may see condensation on the propane tank.

-That’s because the high demand for propane is causing the propane to change state as fast as it can and the tank is getting very cold.
+That’s because the high demand for propane is causing the propane to change state as fast as it can.
+All the heat gets absorbed and makes the tank ice cold.

-All of this is the reason why using hot water works when checking your propane tank levels.
+This is why using hot water works when checking your propane tank levels.

 The Process